rackerlabs/design-system/_component_design/modal.md

 layout: component
 category: Components
 usage: >
-  A modal is an element that disables the main window of an application until the  user interacts with it.
-After a user interacts with a modal, the user returns to the main window and can continue working.
+  A modal is an element that disables the main window of an application until a user interacts with it.
+After the user interacts with a modal, the user returns to the main window and can continue working.
 resource: true
 status: stable
 preview-image: preview-images/modal.svg
-last-modified: 2018-05-13
+last-modified: 2018-05-15
 helix-ui-css: false
 helix-ui-javascript: false
 ---